 When it comes to sustainable fabrics for greener wedding dresses and other wedding attire, it can get a little confusing.
 For one thing, eco-friendly wedding attire, while becoming more common, is not THAT common, meaning it can be hard to find what you need or like.
 Secondly, there are a lot of eco-terms thrown around in the fabric industry, some that mean more than others.

-Why there’s no such thing as a sustainable clothing standard
+There’s no sustainable clothing standard

 Realistically, eco-friendly is much more complicated than what can be summed up by a simple fabric or dress choice.